learning-quantum-computing/learning-quantum-computing.github.io/_posts/2020-02-28-core-2-introduction-to-quantum-computing.markdown

 >       * What is Knowledge?
 >       * Classical Information
 >       * Classical Units of Information
+>       * Classical Data Storage
+>       * Practical Examples of Used Sizes of Units of Information
 >       * What is a Bit?
->       * Nat, Trit and Dit (Hartley or Ban) - Others Units of Classical Information
 >       * Quantum Information
 >       * Quantum Units of Information
+>       * Quantum Data Storage
 >       * What is a Quantum Bit?
 >       * Qutrit and Qudit - Others Units of Quantum Information
 >       * Bit vs. Pbit vs. Qubit - Comparison Between Basic Units of Information